2026 Arkansas state legislative special elections: District 70

-A special election was made necessary in Senate District 26 by the resignation of Republican incumbent Carlton Wing on September 30, 2025, to become executive director of Arkansas PBS.
-The general election will take place on March 3, 2026.
-Partisan primaries will be held on January 6 with a runoff election on February 3 if necessary.
+A special election was made necessary in House District 70 by the resignation of Republican incumbent Carlton Wing on September 30, 2025, to become executive director of Arkansas PBS.
+The general election took place on March 3, 2026.
+Partisan primaries were held on January 6 with a runoff election on February 3 if necessary.
 Political party candidates had until November 12, 2025 to file to run for the primary, and independents have until November 26, 2025 to file to run in the general election.

 Similarly to the Senate District 26 election, the special election was scheduled to take place after the 2026 fiscal session of the Legislature.
 Its lawsuits were consolidated with the SD 26 case, and the elections were ordered to be moved earlier in the year.

 House District 70 is located entirely within Pulaski County in the Little Rock metropolitan area, containing parts Gibson, North Little Rock, and Sherwood.
 Republican Carlton Wing was re-elected in 2024 with 50.97 percent over the vote against a Democratic opponent.
-District 70 was one of the two closest Arkansas state house races in 2024.
+District 70 was one of the two closest Arkansas state house races in 2024, leading many to predict a Democratic victory in the special election, given the party's recent performances in other special elections across the country.
+While a Democratic victory would barely make a dent in the Republican majority in the House of Representatives, it could factor into negotiations for appropriations legislation, which requires a 75% supermajority to pass in each chamber.